StoneBored/Blast_viewer/README.md

 # Blasting Air Overpressure and Ground Vibration Mapping

-This repository coints 4 Scripts for visualization and estimation of the Pressure and Vibration levels of a single or multiple blasting charges.
+This repository conteins 4 Scripts for visualization and estimation of the Pressure and Vibration levels of a single or multiple blasting charges.

 Single Charge main features:
 * One blast per time at the center of grid/map (0, 0) by default